 To combat this problem, most recording platforms incorporate a feature called volume ducking or echo cancellation.
 What this does is effectively silence the guest’s microphone while the host is speaking, and vice-versa.
-Squadcast has a help document on this.
-The problem with this feature is that when headphones aren’t worn, when two people speak at the same time or in quick succession, the voices will drop out and become garbled.
+Squadcast has a help document about this.
+If headphones aren’t worn, problems arise when two people speak at the same time or in quick succession.
+The voices will drop out and become garbled as a result.

 Using headphones is the solution.
 This is by far the most common audio issue we see in podcast recordings.
 It’s a shame since it’s one of the most easily fixed!

-The type of headphones generally have no affect on the resultant audio quality.
+The type of headphones generally has no effect on the resultant audio quality.
 It only matters that they be used.

-In the event your guest does not have a proper microphone, and you’re not able to send them one, let’s look at the next most practical solution.
+If your guest does not have a proper microphone, and you’re not able to send them one, let’s look at the next practical solution.

 You’d be hard pressed to find anybody who doesn’t own something like the pictured Apple Earpods.
 As is common with most consumer headphones these days, the Earpods have a built-in microphone.

 Even the more advanced wireless Bluetooth headsets such as the Apple AirPods have microphones built-in for voice recording.

 Are these the best option for recording?
-No. Do they sound pretty darn good?
-Even that’s a stretch, but are they better than no headphones or using a computer’s built-in microphone?
+No. Do they sound pretty good?
+Even that’s a stretch.
+Are they better than no headphones or using a computer’s built-in microphone?
 Definitely.

 All headphones with built-in microphones will vary in quality.
-Some may sound great, others may not.
+Some will sound great, others will not.
 But in almost all cases, they’re better than nothing if you’re after optimal podcast guest audio.